 Cuisine workshop by Anni, the hostess of Puukari.
 Baking rye bread with Anni.
 Dark and fiber-rich ruisleipä, rye bread is a staple of the Finnish diet.
 Breads are made from grains like barley, oat, rye and wheat, or by mixing different grits and flours.
 For example, sihtileipä is made of a combination of rye and wheat.

-After breakfast biking tour to next guesthouse with guide (or transfer by taxi), 22 km.
+After breakfast biking tour to next guesthouse with guide, 22 km.
 Along biking route there is a very nice small souvenir boutique.
 The hostess of Laitala, Henna bakes with you sweet buns called pulla, sweet, cardamom-flavored bread eaten with coffee or as dessert and cinnamon rolls (korvapuustit) – pulla made into a roll with cinnamon and sugar.
 Sauna by the river!

 Today you shall bake a cake with Henna.
 In the afternoon a special peat sauna for your whole body!
 Dinner in the evening.

-After breakfast biking tour to Männikkölä (or transfer by taxi), 25 km.
+After breakfast biking tour to Männikkölä, 35 km.
 We visit the small town of Nurmes and the Karelian House Bomba.
 Also a possibility to do shopping.
 In the afternoon we bake Karelian pies with Ritva.
 Karelian pasty (karjalanpiirakka) is a traditional Finnish dish made from a thin rye crust with a filling of rice.
 Butter, often mixed with boiled egg (eggbutter or munavoi), is spread over the hot pastries before eating.

 After breakfast we bake another type of Karelian pies.
 Today we also take the minibus and drive to Koli national park.
 In Koli we hike about 8 km and admire the Finnish national landscape from the top of the hill, 347 metres above sea level.
 Transfer by car, about one hour driving time to Koli.

-After breakfast biking tour to Pihlajapuu with guide (or transfer by taxi), 15 km.
+After breakfast biking tour to Pihlajapuu with guide, 15 km.
 The afternoon is spent by picking up berries and mushrooms.
 We cook jam from the berries.
 In the evening smoke sauna at Minna’s.
 After the sauna, glow-fried salmon by the campfire.

 Time to say hei, hei!
 Good-bye!